pauloribeiro16/The_Scribe/README.md

 ## Acknowledgements

-This project was developed in the context of a Master's Thesis at `[TODO: Your University/Institution]`.
+This project was developed in the context of a PhD's Thesis at `Minho University`.
 The core methodology, SPIDESOFT, is an original contribution aimed at improving the state of the art in secure software engineering.